navisens/NaviDocs/README.md

 Industrial/facilities management: guiding workers to locate equipment and machinery inside large facilities and warehouses

 ### Known issues
 Some smartphones can have problems with the inertial sensors.
-For iOS, the iPhone 5/5S has known sensor hardware issues (this was covered by the media as “sensor-gate”).

 For Android, some devices may have issues due to hardware, and some due to software.
-In some cases, we have seen devices performing poorly (e.g. a Samsung Galaxy S4) perform much better after a firmware update.
+In some cases, we have seen devices performing poorly perform much better after a firmware update.
 It’s best to always have the latest firmware update installed on your Android phone.

 ### Quick background of basic location concepts
 Navisens supports two modes of positioning: relative positioning and global positioning.
 This tutorial provide code examples of both.